Costa Rica Bordering Countries: Nicaragua

 Costa Rica Natural Resources:

-Costa Rica Natural Hazards: Costa Rica has active volcanoes, and occasional earthquakes.
-Other natural hazards for this country include: hurricanes along the Atlantic coast; frequent flooding of the lowlands at the onset of the rainy season; landslides.
+Costa Rica has active volcanoes and occasional earthquakes.
+Other natural hazards for this country include hurricanes along the Atlantic coast, frequent flooding of the lowlands at the onset of the rainy season, and landslides.

-Costa Rica Environmental Issues: The country of Costa Rica has numerous environmental issues.
-Some of these issues include changes in land use, and deforestation.
-This is largely due to the clearing of land for cattle ranching and agriculture.
+The country of Costa Rica has numerous environmental issues.
+Some of these issues include deforestation that is largely due to the clearing of land for cattle ranching and agriculture.
 As a result, there is soil erosion.
-Costa Rica has air pollution, and coastal marine pollution.
-There are concerns with both fisheries protection and solid waste management.
+Costa Rica also has problems with air pollution and coastal marine pollution.
+There are concerns with the protection of fisheries and solid waste management as well.

-Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com © 2008.
+Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA.